mhoennig/hs.hsadmin.ng/doc/rbac.md

 Whoever has the owner-role assigned can do everything with the related business-object, including deleting (or deactivating) it.

-In most cases, the permissions to other operations than 'delete' are granted through the 'admin' role.
+In most cases, the permissions to other operations than 'DELETE' are granted through the 'admin' role.
 By this, all roles ob sub-objects, which are assigned to the 'admin' role, are also granted to the 'owner'.

 #### admin